thin-edge/thin-edge.io/common/service/DISCUSSION.md

 ```

-This defines the stream source:
+This sets up the stream source:

 ```rust
 let result = select_all(vec![